 There’s a lot of talk and writing online about the New Zealand government’s super city plan for Auckland.

-For clarification and background you may like to read my previous article about capital letters.
+For clarification and background see this blog post about using capital letters.